UltimateTournament/SeniorCare/webapp/README.md

 For larger files (where the loader or action is broken out), they can be imported separately.

 This naming makes it easy to `cmd+t` find things by signature, and not getting tons of the same `Page()` functions.

+### Loaders

+Loaders can be "greedy", in the fact that they can ignore eachother exist.
+Because data is synced in the background and fetched locally, you can query data from a loader without worry about whether a higher route already has it.

+That being said, you should definitely utilize `useRouteLoaderData()` where possible to avoid duplicated code.

 ## PWA testing